Croswell, Michigan

 Croswell is a city in Sanilac County in the U.S. state of Michigan.
-The population was 2,447 at the 2010 census.
+As of the 2020 census, Croswell had a population of 2,322.

 History

 The settlement, originally known as Black River, was established in 1845.
 Later it was known as Davisville, after the town's first postmaster.
 In 1877 it was renamed Croswell, in honor of Governor Charles Croswell.
-The town incorporated as a city in 1881.
+The town separated politically from Lexington Township by incorporating as a city in 1881.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.41 sqmi, of which 2.29 sqmi is land and 0.12 sqmi is water.
 It is considered to be part of the Thumb of Michigan, which in turn is a subregion of the Flint/Tri-Cities.
 Croswell can also be considered as in the Blue Water Area, a subregion of the Thumb.